Joshua-Igoni/Enocean-solution/README.md

 ## Environment Variables

-A .env file have been provided with the needed environment variables to you just need to supply the values.
+A .env file have been provided with the needed environment variables so you just need to supply the values.

 `IOT_LICENSE_KEY`